zhaogongchengsi/vite-plugin-pages-generate-router/README.md

 ### ❗ Tips
 - After the page configuration file is changed, you need to restart vite without hmr (**Welcome pr that need this feature**✨)
 - After obtaining the json route data, it needs to be processed as a real route by itself
+- Only the specified configuration file in the folder will be considered a route

 [![NPM version](https://img.shields.io/npm/v/vite-plugin-pages-generate-router?color=a1b858&label=vite-plugin-pages-generate-router)](https://www.npmjs.com/package/vite-plugin-pages-generate-router)